spkvfx/creative_coding-work/120-work/final/readme.md

 I also used Phxyz.collide() with the collision normal being a perpendicular of the velocity.
 Phxyz.collide() handles velocity and force updates automatically.

-This, of course is not a physically accurate collision.
+This, of course is not a physically accurate collision with energy is not being conserved.

 #### Code Reuse
 As mentioned one goal was to improve code reuse of my xPoint and Phxyz libraries.
 I wanted to get this code as modular as possible so that it could be used like a proper library.
 Indeed, the project itself was not very difficult, but getting a system in place that was modular and portable took quite some time.